 In conclusion of the above, it is important to remember that OCD can be a difficult and challenging condition.
 But, it is possible to manage the symptoms with treatment and support.
 If you are a parent or teacher of a child with OCD, or you are a student struggling with OCD at school, there are many things that you can do to help them.
 By working together, we can create a supportive and nurturing environment for everyone.

 If your child is struggling with OCD at school, you can contact Therapy Mantra for assistance.
 We provide affordable and effective online counseling services for children, adolescents, and adults.
 Our team of qualified mental health professionals can help you and your child manage their OCD symptoms.
 We also help to create a treatment plan that works for you.
-Contact us today to book an online therapy session or download our free Android or iOS app for more information.
+Contact us today to book an online therapy session or download our free OCD treatment app on Android or iOS for more information.